 - increasing the capital charges for securitisation exposures, including introducing a new higher capital charge for resecuritisations (e.g., collateralised debt obligations and certain conduits) as well as increasing the capital charge for certain liquidity facilities.
 Banks that invest in securitisations are required to carry out due diligence on the underlying asset pool, and if they fail, or are unable to do so, they are required to deduct such positions from their capital;

-- improvements to banks' models used to calculate capital charges for non-securitisation positions held in the trading book through a stressed value at risk calculation, which takes into account a defined observation period relating to significant losses.
-The intention is to capture the risks of low-frequency, high-impact tail events, as well as significant market movements over a sustained period; and
+- improvements to banks' models used to calculate capital charges for non-securitisation positions held in the trading book through a stressed value-at-risk calculation, which took into account a defined observation period relating to significant losses.
+The intention is to capture the risks of low-frequency, high-impact tail events (colloquially, black swan events), as well as significant market movements over a sustained period; and

 - the introduction of an incremental risk capital charge to address the effect of credit risk migration (i.e., ratings downgrades) on a bank's holdings of debt instruments in the trading book.
-This reflects the fact that trading book losses during the financial crisis did not principally result from defaults, but from credit migrations combined with the widening of credit spreads as a result of the loss of liquidity.
-Subsequently, the Basel Committee published enhancements to this treatment that will apply from 1 January 2022.
+This reflects the fact that trading book losses during the financial crisis did not principally result from defaults, but from credit migrations combined with the widening of credit spreads as a result of a loss of liquidity.
+Subsequently, the Basel Committee published substantial changes to this treatment, which will apply from 1 January 2023.